Knock Knees – Can I Reverse It? (Part 1)

-In this article, we would discuss on the different types of knock knees and the contributing factors that may develop with this condition.
+In this article, we will discuss the different types of knock knees, and the contributing factors that may develop with this condition.

 When discussing the reasons for knock knees, structure of the bones and joints must be assessed.
 Structural reasons for knock knees are not normally reversible, unless surgery is indicated.
-When it comes to the strength, control and stiffness of muscles that control the alignment of the knee, a full assessment must take place so that a corrective program can be enforced.
+When it comes to the strength, control and stiffness of muscles that control the alignment of the knee, a full assessment must take place.
+This is so that a corrective program can be enforced.

-A structural deformity of the knee joint, causing the lower leg to be angled inwards and the upper thigh to be angles outwards, causing a bowing effect.
+A structural deformity of the knee joint, causing the lower leg to be angled inwards and the upper thigh to be angles outwards.
+This causes a bowing effect.

-A deformity of the femur; the angle between the head and shaft of the femur is more acute, making the shaft of the femur angle inwards.
+A deformity of the femur; the angle between the head and shaft of the femur is more acute.
+This makes the shaft of the femur angle inwards.

 This is the angle between the line of the femur, and the line of the mid patella – tibial tuberosity.
 A larger Q angle will mean more biomechanical problems within the knee joint.

 Poor Strength Of The Following Muscles Which Are Reversible